Hazing

 There are many activities in which members of student groups may voluntarily participate that foster camaraderie and team-building, promote unity and a sense of belonging, and build self-confidence and self-esteem.
 Examples of such activities include: attending pre-season or organizational training sessions; administering supervised testing for skills, endurance, or performance; sponsoring a skit night; wearing similar clothing as a symbol of unity; doing community service; completing a ropes course; and participating in a supervised group trip.

-Because it is not always clear which activities are acceptable and which constitute hazing, students are encouraged to consult with advisors, coaches, and/or student affairs and dean’s office staff members in advance of the event.
+Because it is not always clear which activities are acceptable and which constitute hazing, students are encouraged to consult with staff from the Office of the Dean of Students prior to the activity.